rust-cli/book/src/tutorial/testing.md

 Now, this is all fine and dandy, but doing all of this manually?
 That can take a lot of time.
-I don't know about you,
+At the same time,
-but I really like to tell computers to do things for me.
+many people have come to enjoy telling computers to do things for them.
 Let's talk about how to automate these tests.

 Rust has a built-in test framework,